aileen-byte/Team14/personal statements/Jeshmeera.md

 <img width="1087" height="739" alt="image" src="https://github.com/user-attachments/assets/db612f5d-4e9b-4287-a086-24f910e52c40" />

-The structure of our pipeline registers was directly influenced by the pipelined datapath diagrams presented in Digital Design and Computer Architecture (RISC-V Edition) by Harris and Harris.
+The structure of the pipelined registers I implemented was directly influenced by the pipelined datapath diagrams presented in Digital Design and Computer Architecture (RISC-V Edition) by Harris and Harris.
 This diagram strongly shaped our organisation and wiring of each register, helping us maintain proper instruction flow and accurately replicate the behaviour of a standard RISC-V pipelined processor.

 Venice and I acted as the lead designers for this section.
 We followed this layout closely when designing our pipeline registers, ensuring that each register captured the correct data and control signals on every clock edge.
 The textbook diagrams made clear which signals needed to be carried between stages: such as instruction fields, immediates, ALU results, and writeback controls and how these values must remain stable for the subsequent stage while the next instruction progresses behind it.